Overview of the Statewide Medicaid Managed Care Long-Term Care Program

 SMMC LTC is authorized under a 1915(c) and 1915(b) Medicaid Waiver.
 Via the 1915(c) Waiver, home and community based services (HCBS) are provided.
 The 1915(b) Waiver requires the program’s services and supports be delivered via a managed care model.
 Florida’s SMMC LTC Program is part of the Statewide Medicaid Managed Care Program (SMMC).
 SMMC is made up of three parts: Long Term Care (which is covered on this page), Managed Medical Assistance (MMA), and Dental.
 Persons who receive SMMC LTC may also be eligible for the other parts of the program.

 Benefits of the Statewide Medicaid Managed Care Long-Term Care Program

 Follows is a list of the benefits available via the SMMC LTC Program.
-An individual care plan will determine which services and supports a program participant will receive.
-This means meeting waiver requirements does not guarantee receipt of all potential benefits.
+An individual care plan determines which services and supports a program participant receives.
+This means meeting Waiver requirements does not guarantee receipt of all potential benefits.
 Some care services may be participant-directed, meaning the beneficiary is able to choose their care provider.

 – Adult Day Health Care – Daytime supervision and personal care assistance in a group setting

 – Assisted Living Services – Homemaker services, personal care assistance, and medication oversight